eluck/tracing-framework/test/eluck/testcase1/README.md

 This test case reveals an issue in server side profiling.

 Issue: All profiles after the first one are broken.
+The issue is fixed by removing wtf object from CommonJS cache.

 How to run the testcase:
   1. Launch this script "node main.js"